KallDozer/Project_Varns_Vazques_Weber/README.md

 **Table 1: Phase 1 Data**

 Phase 1 results show that on average vehicles stayed on the A10 for a total of 8 minutes and 38 seconds, with a min so small it's hard to calculate in minutes and a max of 53 minutes and 17 seconds.
 It is far to assume that vehicles who had the highest average time in the system were stuck between intersections 10 and 13 of the model.
-In an attempt to fix this issue and determine if we could get the A10 to have minimum to no traffic hotspots we decided to develop a bypass that is located between intersection 9 and 10 and between  ran from intersection 10 to intersection 13.
+In an attempt to fix this issue and to determine if we could get the A10 to have minimum to no traffic hotspots, we decided to develop a bypass that is located between intersection 9 and 10 and between  ran from intersection 10 to intersection 13.

 **PHASE 2**

 Once we determined where we were going to build our bypass we added additional code that allowed the cars to determine if they were going to take the bypass, or stay on the road.
 To control this we set up three sub phases that set different probabilities that people would take the bypass or stay on the A10.
 We did this to determine if the German Government could set up some sort of Quick Pass, like Florida has, to control the number of cars that can take the bypass at a given time.
-This sort of control would allow them to manage traffic flow better, if a bypass was beneficial to the A10.
+This sort of control would allow them to manage traffic flow better, assuming that a bypass was beneficial to the A10.

 The bypass was built using a two lane system, meaning there were two lanes going each way.
 The on and off ramps were controlled through a decision node that had an assigned bypass probability.
 This probability was set to "1 - bpProb" and we then created a parameter that allowed us to set a value to determine this probability.
 This value indicated the probability that agents would take this bypass.
 We then ran three experiments changing this value to 0.3, 0.5, and 0.7 to determine if controlling the number of vehicles on the bypass could alleviate traffic on the A10.